WHAT IS THE BEST EXHIBITION SPACE?

 - Shell Scheme vs Space Only

-If you get this right you are well on your way to hosting a successful exhibition!
+If you get this right you are well on your way to designing a successful exhibition stand!